 Martin Zapata, FiTI’s Regional Coordinator for Latin America, expressed his satisfaction with the start of this new programme, noting that ‘Latin America is a hospitable region for transparency and multi-stakeholder participation, having taken important steps towards greater transparency in public management and in specific sectors, such as the extractive industries.
 However, the fisheries sector has so far been neglected.
 The interest shown in the FiTI by several Latin American governments and the launch of these assessments marks an important milestone that will determine a credible benchmark for these countries, and contribute to the definition of a regional agenda for transparency in the fisheries sector’.

 Based on 12 thematic areas, as set out in the FiTI Standard, the assessment covers 38 transparency elements regarding a country’s marine capture fishery, ranging from the publication of national laws, fisheries management plans, vessel registries, trade information, fisheries subsidies to beneficial ownership.

 These transparency elements are assessed against a number of qualitative disclosure criteria, including whether information is freely available online and meets basic requirements.
 The assessment results will be summarized in a visualised report, which will be accessible to the wider public.
 National authorities will have the option to comment on initial findings prior to the publication of the results.

 With these assessments, stakeholders will be able to obtain a general understanding of what information is available online and what is missing.
 This is a necessary first step of a transformative journey towards enhancing the availability and comprehensibility of fisheries management information and thereby creating the basis for more informed public debates.

-It is currently expected that all three country reports will be launched in July 2021.
+It is currently expected that all three country reports will be launched in the second quarter of 2022.